Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 Full Content +

-In 2026, global stablecoin circulation has exceeded $270 billion — surpassing the GDP of most medium-sized countries.
+In 2026, global Stablecoin circulation has exceeded $270 billion — surpassing the GDP of most medium-sized countries.
 The USDC, USDT, USDS, and USDe you see in crypto news, the 'digital dollars' used in peer-to-peer transfers, the 'stable assets' used as lending collateral in DeFi protocols — these are all different versions of stablecoins.

 'Stablecoin' itself is a broad umbrella label.
 Different stablecoins can differ dramatically in design — USDT operates nothing like USDS, and USDS is an entirely different mechanism from USDe.
 Understanding these differences is the most important foundational knowledge for protecting yourself when using stablecoins.